John Mica: Personal life

 Mica is married to Patricia, a schoolteacher, and has two grown children.
 He lives in Winter Park, Florida.
 He is the brother of former Representative Daniel A. Mica, while his other brother, David, is a former ranking staffer of Senator Lawton Chiles.
 He is a member of the Kennedy Center Board of Trustees and the Coast Guard Academy Board of Visitors.
+He is an Episcopalian.